|Certificate Course: Login|

 Damage Control Plan: All businesses will experience episodes of distress.
 Survival will depend on how well you are prepared to cope with them.
 Your damage control plan should anticipate potential threats to your business and how you plan to overcome them.
 Here are three examples:

 Start-up entrepreneurs often have difficulty writing out business plans.
 This discipline is going to help you in many ways so don't skip this planning tool!
-To make it easier, here are six steps that will produce a worthwhile plan:
+To make it easier, here are eight steps that will produce a worthwhile plan:

 Understanding of Your Market: A good way to test your understanding is to test market your product or service before your start.
 You think you have a great kite that will capture the imagination of kite fliers throughout the world?
 Then craft some of them and try selling them first.